Subpoena Domestication · All 50 States

 Subpoena Duces Tecum

-Compels production of records or documents from a custodian — the most common form of out-of-state subpoena.
-Often paired with a deposition by written questions.
+Compels production of records or documents from a custodian — the most common out-of-state subpoena, often paired with a deposition by written questions.

 Deposition